Skip to Content

 What If the Birth Parents Change Their Mind?

 Texas law sets specific rules on when and how birth parents may revoke consent.
-Under Texas Family Code §161.103, a birth mother may not sign a consent affidavit until at least 48 hours after the child’s birth.
-Birth fathers may sign any time after birth.
-In agency adoptions, relinquishment becomes irrevocable upon signing under Texas Family Code §161.1035.
-In independent adoptions, birth parents have a default 10-day revocation window after signing, unless the affidavit specifies otherwise, and any revocation within that window must follow specific statutory procedures rather than informal withdrawal.
-We make sure clients understand these rules and proactively address potential risks before they arise.
+Under Texas Family Code §161.103, no parent may sign an affidavit of voluntary relinquishment of parental rights until at least 48 hours after the child’s birth.
+In agency adoptions, relinquishment becomes irrevocable upon signing when the affidavit designates a licensed agency or the Department of Family and Protective Services as managing conservator.
+In independent adoptions, birth parents have a default 10-day revocation window after signing unless the affidavit specifies otherwise, and any revocation within that window must follow specific statutory procedures rather than informal withdrawal.
+We help clients understand these rules and proactively address potential risks before they arise.

 Contact Us for Compassionate Legal Guidance

-The adoption process can feel overwhelming, but you don’t have to go through it alone.
-At Rudd Legal, our adoption attorneys are committed to guiding you with honesty and care from your first consultation through finalization.
+Adoption can feel overwhelming, but you don’t have to go through it alone.
+At Rudd Legal, our adoption attorneys guide you with honesty and care from your first consultation through finalization.
 We take pride in providing responsive, transparent legal support during one of the most important transitions your family will experience.

 Contact Rudd Legal at (833) 372-0569 for a confidential consultation and take the first step toward building your family.